 This important tip comes from Danielle Devine-Baum, a PROnatal Pre/Postnatal Performance Training Specialist, former Flywheel Master Instructor, founder of SweatConnected, and also a mother of two.
 Read about the important lesson Danielle learned during her first pregnancy, and how she applied what she learned the second time around.

 What was your motivation for working with the pre and post natal population?

 I’ve always been fascinated with the capability of the human body.
 In my eyes, pregnancy is one of the most incredible examples of what the body can do.
 In my group fitness classes, pregnant women and women who recently gave birth often look to me as their instructor for guidance.
 While I was able to help them generally or refer out to a pre or postnatal trainer, I wanted to be able to do more.
 In 2016 I gave birth to my son Hudson and the whole process was the most empowering experience of my life.
 While it was of course not always fun (hello, morning sickness), I was amazed by the changes my body went through but I was also deeply challenged by how it impacted my normal fitness routine.
 Pregnancy forced me to listen to my body more closely than I ever had.
 This experience motivated me to learn as much as I could about pre and postnatal training and share that knowledge with other women.
-I’m currently pregnant with my second baby and am thrilled to be a part of the PROnatal community!
+I am so thrilled to be a part of the PROnatal community!

 What is one tip you always give your clients?

 While staying fit during pregnancy is important, it’s also very important to do what feels right in your body vs. blindly sticking to a plan